windwp/i3-master-stack/README.md

 | ------ | ----- |
 ```
 * open first terminal in floating mode and default position
+    > you don't need to open the first terminal full screen.
+    > It will better if the terminal is display floating center on your screen
+    > when you open another window it will change to tilling mode .
 * swap from any window to master with shorcut `$mod+m`
 * move from any window to master with shorcut `$mod+shift+m`
 * swallow instance